 DHS discontinued the BI, CADI and EW residential care service, effective June 30, 2018.
 The residential care waiver service does not include these other waiver services: customized living, foster care and supported living services (SLS).

-The Centers for Medicare and Medicaid Services (CMS) approved the amendment to discontinue the residential care service under the BI, CADI and EW waivers.
+The Centers for Medicare & Medicaid Services (CMS) approved the amendment to discontinue the residential care service under the BI, CADI and EW waivers.

-From July 1, 2017 to June 30, 2018, DHS may approve a new service authorization for a person who was not receiving residential care on June 30, 2017, if the person meets both of the following requirements:
+From July 1, 2017 to June 30, 2018, DHS may have approved a new service authorization for a person who was not receiving residential care on June 30, 2017, if the person met both of the following requirements: